sharavak/OIBSIB/Todo/READMD.md

 Features:
 	1.Used LocalStorage for getting the old todo items (LocalStorage - Similiar to sessions).
-	2.Date will be created when you add the task
+	2.Date will be created when you add the task.

 Check my app here:https://todoapp-101.netlify.app/